Transplanted Character Fic

 This is a fic in which the setting and premise of the original are changed completely, and so only the characters are the same.
 Sometimes it can lead to an effect like an original fic with the characters from another story pasted in.

-Not exactly a Genre Shift
+Not necessarily a Genre Shift

 .
 It can result in a comedy suddenly set

-in a Sci Fi
+in a Sci-Fi

 setting, or an action series having its character shoved into a high school drama.

 Superpowered characters may be Brought Down to Normal

 or unpowered characters may be given new powers.